fharper/speakerkit/README.md

 * If you record my talk, the video needs to be accessible for free to everyone and cannot be sold in any capacity;
 * You want me to speak at your event because you find my content valuable for your attendees, not because you want my employer to sponsor your event;
 * You let me use my computer ([MacBook Air 2018](https://support.apple.com/kb/SP783?viewlocale=en_US&locale=en_US) - USB C);
-* You don't ask for talk materials in advance (unless there are live traductions).
+* You don't ask for talk materials in advance (unless there are live translations).
 I will gladly give my slides and code examples for you to share after my talk.

 ## Prioritization
 I will prioritize events that are